 Moral Priorities in Context.
 One approach to applying rules -- not only moral rules -- coherently and consistently in varying situations is to prioritize them according the degree of “sacredness” you accord them.
 Thus, if protecting innocent human life is of higher priority than telling the truth, you will lie to the murderer seeking his victim.
 (See Prioritizing Principles)

 Even “sacred values,” i.e. those values you most strongly resist changing, can conflict.
 To invoke two Biblical commandments: Does informing about your parents’ criminal behavior honor them?
 Suppose they are political opponents of a dictator?

 Consider also the conflict between virtues: telling the truth, and being kind.
 Your child draws a picture of you and asks, “Do you like this?”
 You are very likely to say, “Yes,” despite the picture’s being grotesquely different from your reflection in a mirror.
 Absolute morality tends to generate hypocrisy, or force choices between competing evils or goods.
-(See Teaching Values: early lessons in hypocrisy.)
+(See Teaching Values: basic lessons in hypocrisy?.)

 Whose Evil?
 Whose Virtue?
 We live in a pluralistic society comprising many different cultural groups.
 Civil law binds us to behavior that does not infringe on many of the cultural practices of different groups.
 We even have public rituals of acceptance in this 21st Century for groups who were -- not so very long ago -- publicly despised and deprived of legal rights, e.g. Blacks, Irish, Chinese, females, disabled, etc. However, despised differences persist today although their public expression is either legally forbidden or “out of style.”
 (But public schools still have to deal with such animosities.
 See “Sacred Values” in US Public Schools: pretending there is no conflict.)